Author: admin

 But then come Victoria Day 2021 I could not wait any longer.
 I was working at a butcher shop at the time and I quickly stepped out to grab a pregnancy test from the corner store.
 I didn’t tell anyone what I was doing, and then I went downstairs to the staff bathroom and peed on a stick.
 Whelp, 3-5 minutes later it was a resounding double line, and I felt my entire world explode in the basement of a butcher shop.

 I’ll talk more about pregnancy and birth in the next couple of posts.
 But I wanted to say if anyone is reading this and is thinking about getting pregnant.
 Find yourself a doula.
 Do it for birth and postpartum.
-I know a queer birth doulas, postpartum doulas, childbirth education, etc and can make recommendations if required.
+I know a queer birth doulas, postpartum doulas, childbirth educators, etc and can make recommendations if required.
 Do it.
 Your birth and postpartum time are so special, so difficult, and so profound where you should have as much support as possible.

 • Ageing